Romantic Places in Texas

 100 W Spoke Hill Dr.

-www.blairhouseinn.com Located on 22 beautiful Hill Country acres, the romantic Blair House Inn offers a pool and whirlpool spa, a fine dining experience, and a cooking school.
+Located on 22 beautiful Hill Country acres, the romantic Blair House Inn features a pool and hot tub with sunset views, a fine dining experience for breakfast, Saturday evening dinners, and a cooking school.
+An onsite day spa offers massages and facials.
 The picturesque village of Wimberley and the surrounding area includes art galleries, boutiques, golf courses and wineries.

 AustinThe self-proclaimed “music capital of the world”.

 T: +1 512 852-2400.
 14 rooms and bungalows.
 US$ 300-